 San Antonio Texas – Battle of Flowers at Alamo Plaza Postcard

 This is a postcard I found on eBay of the Battle of Flowers Parade in San Antonio, Texas.
-It got the date wrong on the Battle of San Jacinto; which was April 21st.
+The publisher got the date wrong on the Battle of San Jacinto; which as we all know was April 21st.
 I was so happy to see it and for it to go so well with the family history of Lamar Wilkinson riding a float in the parade.
 He is sitting on the second seat on the outside right side.
 You can read about the history of the parade: http://blog.wilkinsonranch.com/2011/04/07/battle-of-flowers-parade-now-fiesta-san-antonio/

 Notice the postcard has the Alamo on the top right of the Plaza.
 Here is my glass negative photo of the Alamo and you can read more at the link: http://blog.wilkinsonranch.com/2011/09/23/my-research-and-images-of-the-history-of-the-alamo/